Did you know that there are at least 5 new changes that occurred in 2019 that impact Washington employers, their employee handbooks and policies?

 As of January 1, 2020, employers will no longer be allowed to put in place or enforce non-compete agreements with employees earning less than $100,000 per year or independent contractors earning less than $250,000 per year.
 Additionally, any non-compete agreements longer than 18 months in duration after the termination of employment are presumed unreasonable.

 What you should do:

-- Review your standard form agreements and employee handbook to confirm whether the non-compete provisions are compliant
+- Review your standard form agreements and employee handbooks to confirm whether the non-compete provisions are compliant

-- Revise non-compliant agreements and handbooks to enhance confidentiality and non-solicitation restrictions.
+- Revise non-compliant agreements and employee handbooks to enhance confidentiality and non-solicitation restrictions.